 This sleep mask on Youtube will work perfect:

 - A natural sleep aid and eye relaxer, crafted from 100% skin friendly mulberry silk.
-Achieve the ultimate beauty sleep while sleeping thanks to the silk properties.
+Only super-soft, super-smooth and feather light pure silk offers the breathable, cool relaxation of the soothing masks found at the world's premier spas.
+Achieve the ultimate beauty sleep thanks to the silk properties

-- ANTI-AGING -- The super smooth and soft texture gently interacts with your skin, helping protect the delicate facial skin around your eyes by preventing imprints from bedding that could cause creases and wrinkles.
+- ANTI-AGING -- The friction free texture gently interacts with your skin, helping protect the delicate facial skin around your eyes by preventing imprints from bedding that could cause creases and wrinkles